binaryage/dirac/docs/installation.md

 There are two options for installing the Dirac dependency to your project.
 You can use a specific version of the dependency, or use `RELEASE` to always get the latest released version.

 Normally it would be best practice to specify the version so your dependencies don't change unexpectedly.
-However as the Chrome plugin automatically updates itself, and Dirac won't run if the Chrome plugin version doesn't match the version in your `project.clj`, there may not be a lot of benefit to pinning the version in your `project.clj`.
+However as the Chrome plugin automatically updates itself, and Dirac won't run if the Chrome plugin version doesn't match the version your app is running with, there may not be a lot of benefit to pinning the version.
 You can do either:

 [![Clojars Project](https://img.shields.io/clojars/v/binaryage/dirac.svg)](https://clojars.org/binaryage/dirac)